 Live Bait Harnesses

 Harnesses combine two effective baits ….. spinning lures and live bait.
 You will find a few different styles in most tackle boxes.
 Live bait means different things to different people.
 For the youngster, worms are the best bait ever.
 In shallow water over aquatic vegetation frogs entice every species.
 Over a rocky bottom, crawfish or helgemits are the live bait of choice.
 Still fishing with minnows is a great way to fill your limit.
 Some serious large inland game fish enthusiasts will use mice or moles in hopes of attracting record fish.
 This piece of equipment is not needed for small bait such as crickets or grasshoppers.

-Click any pic for the price.
+Click any pic for that harness, many others and prices.

 Packaged or Homemade?